benz206/benz206/README.md

 - 🧩 I'm also extremely interested in different methods of ML such as logistical regression and decision trees, as well as blockchain.

-- 🥇 I also enter hackathons, and recently won best overall software project for a 261 participant school hackathon.
+- 🥇 I also enter hackathons
+	- First Overall in Software: HDSB Hacks 2023 (261 Participants)
+	- First Overall in Entertainment: Eureka Hackathon 2023 ( 130~ Participants)

 ## Proficient